 - Neurofibromatosis is a genetic disorder in which tumors (neurofibromas) grow on or around nerve tissue, including the brain.

 - There are three types of neurofibromatosis.
-Neurofibromatosis-1 and neurofibromatosis-2 are the types that occur most frequently in children.
+NF1 and NF2 are the types that occur most frequently in children.

 - The effects of neurofibromatosis vary greatly.
 Some children have almost no symptoms, while others are disfigured, blinded or have other severe symptoms.